PASTAplus/PEP/peps/pep-20.md

 ## Issue Statement <a id="issue-statement"></a> [^](#top)

 A data package, including individual resources of the data package can be described by a variety of text-based metadata.
-However, a visual representation of the data package, and especially data entities, can be useful for users to quickly identify the composition of the data package.
+However, a visual representation of the data package, and especially data entities, can be useful for users to quickly identify the composition of the data package in web pages like the Data Package landing page in the EDI Data Portal or the ezCatalog application.
 Unfortunately, there is no standard in the Ecological Metadata Language (EML) that allows for the specification of a thumbnail image for a data package or data entity.
 This PEP aims to address this issue by proposing a mechanism for associating a thumbnail image with a data package or its resources that are stored in PASTA.

 ## Proposed Solution <a id="proposed-solution"></a> [^](#top)